 - What is my PIN?
 Your PIN (Personal Identification Number) is a four-digit security number that must be entered to access your account information.
 It is usually the last four digits of your home phone number (the phone number you originally used to sign up for a library card.)
 If you don’t know your PIN, want to reset your PIN, or are having difficulty with your PIN number, please contact the Registration Desk.

 - Can I renew materials?
 How do I do it?
 You can renew materials in person at the Circulation Desk or renew it yourself through the My Account service online.
 After entering your library card number and your PIN, click on “Checkouts”.
 Click the box in front of the item(s) you wish to renew and click “Renew”.
 The page will refresh showing whether the renewal was successful and if so, the new due date.
-Materials may be renewed once for the original loan period.
+Most materials may be renewed twice for the original loan period.
 However, it cannot be renewed if a hold has been placed on the item.
 Overdue material that has not already been renewed and has no holds may be renewed, but the fine must be paid at the time of renewal or it will be assessed to your Library account.
 Interlibrary loan materials and reference materials may not be renewed automatically; please contact the library for further assistance.

 - I’m going on vacation.
 How can I get a longer due date?
 Vacation/Extended loans may be obtained on up to ten items by Mt.
 Prospect cardholders on many materials.
 Bring the items to any public service desk and you will be directed to a Librarian who can approve the extended due date.
 Some materials do not qualify for extended loan including videos, DVDs, CD-ROMs, materials that have “holds,” toys/games/puzzles, and magazines less than one-year-old.